-- 1. Click here to Register via UCAS Hub for 2024 entry (on-line applications system). - 2.
-Consult with your Tutor and devise an action plan to enable you to get through the UCAS procedure. - Consult subject teachers, Specialist Tutors, Mr Bevan, Miss Sheppard, Mr Morgan, Mrs Thompson, our Careers Advisor (careers@churchill-academy.org) and on-line search tools regarding suitable courses: UCAS Course Search - UCAS Course Search (change the Entry year to 2024-25) Which University Course Search - https://university.which.co.uk/courses - 4.
-Consult UCAS website for the most up-to-date information. - 5.
+- 1. Click here to Register via UCAS Hub for 2025 entry (on-line applications system).
+You may have already registered when you booked your ticket for the UCAS Discovery event in Newport.
+If so, sign in and click on "Start an application". - 2.
+Consult with your Tutor and devise an action plan to enable you to get through the UCAS procedure. - 3.
+Consult subject teachers, Specialist Tutors, Mr Smith, Miss Sheppard, Mrs Thompson, our Careers Advisor (careers@churchill-academy.org) and on-line search tools regarding suitable courses:

+UCAS Course Search - UCAS Course Search Which University Course Search - https://university.which.co.uk/courses

+- 4. Consult UCAS website for the most up-to-date information. - 5.
 Request prospectuses or research university websites. - 6.
 Ask your subject teachers to complete an Academic Reference for you so that your Tutor can write your UCAS reference in September. - 7.
 Inform your Tutor of things you would like to be included in your reference.
 You can do this through Unifrog. - 8.
 Plan and write out a draft version of your personal statement in Unifrog